seamusgould/WhatsUpApp/doc/use-cases/post-activity.md

 - The new activity is included on the list of activities.

 **Main success scenario:**
-1. User opens the app with the intention of posting activity.
+1. Poster opens the app with the intention of posting activity.
 2. System displays activities that are happening at the current time or in the near future.
-3. User chooses the option to post activity.
+3. Poster chooses the option to post activity.
-4. User provides the app with a description of the activity, the start/end time, and a category for the activity (e.g. party, free food, etc.).
+4. Poster provides the app with a description of the activity, the start/end time, and a category for the activity (e.g. party, free food, etc.).
 5. The newly created activity is added to the existing list of activities.
-6. User closes the app after posting the activity.
+6. Poster closes the app after posting the activity.

 **Extensions (or alternate flows):**
 4a.
-User changes their mind about posting an activity
+Poster changes their mind about posting an activity
-1. The user can leave the post activity screen to cancel the activity creation.
+1. The poster can leave the post activity screen to cancel the activity creation.

 **Special requirements:**
 - Touch screen UI.
-- Internationalization of displayed text.
-- Users must be able to assign a category to their event (e.g. party).
+- Posters must be able to assign a category to their event (e.g. party).

 **Technology and data variations list:**
 3a.
 Touch screen is used to navigate.